Citable benchmarks

 What is Traditional SEO?

 Search engine optimization (SEO) is the practice of improving your site and content so search engines rank you higher and users click through.
 It focuses on keywords, links, technical health, and relevance to search queries.
 SEO has driven organic traffic for decades and remains essential.
-Tools like our Meta Title Checker and Toolbox (e.g. Keyword Planner, PageSpeed) support classic SEO.
+Tools like our GEO Audit and tools hub (e.g. Keyword Planner, PageSpeed) support classic SEO.

 What is GEO (Generative Engine Optimization)?